Isi97/CSCB024/README.md

 ## Python 3.5

-run createConfig.py once in the directory before running main.py
+make sure settings.ini and a plugins folder are present in the directory